rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 ### Impractical traits

 The [`digital::IoPin` trait][iopin] and the [`adc` traits][adc] have been deemed impractical for use and have thus been removed.
-Please feel free to comment on the appropriate issue if you need any of these traitsk and propose a solution.
+Please feel free to comment on the appropriate issue if you need any of these traits and propose a solution.

 ### Serial traits